Sign up today and save 5% or more!

 - Day hike at Longji terraced rice fields.

 - Half-day Jewish heritage tour in Shanghai (Day 4)

 - Evening Peking Opera show with dinner in Beijing (day 12)

 Meal Code: B = breakfast / L = lunch / D = dinner

 Day 1/Thu: Departing for Shanghai

-Your China tour with air departs from a city of your choice.
-You’ll lose a day upon crossing the International Date Line.
+Depart from a city of your choice and lose a day upon crossing the International Date Line.

 Day 2/Fri: Arrival in Shanghai

 Meet the driver on arrival for transfer to the hotel.
 You’ll have the balance of the day at leisure.
 The guide will get in touch with you tonight.